Responsive Menu

 Not guaranteed, but it is a common experience.

 The depends on your eating habits.
-If you are a sweet eater, then maybe you are a Bypass Candidate, if you are a large quantity and non-sweet eater, the band or Sleeve is perfect.
+If you are a sweet eater, then maybe you are a Bypass Candidate, if you are a large quantity and non-sweet eater, the Sleeve is perfect.
+ALso based on BMI there is now a choice between RNY, SASI Bypass, SADI Bypass and VSG surgery.

 The Bariatric Surgical Team at Weight Loss Team in Puerto Vallarta Mexico provides support and experience.
 Weight Loss Team and its Bariatric Surgical team including the anesthesiologist specialize in Bariatrics and have years of experience working in the medical tourism industry for the last 19+ years.
 Weight Loss Team at the CMQ Family of Hospitals provides top quality care and service to the patients both before and after surgery.
 The team is available to you both preop as well as postop.
 The service you get, the attention you receive and the fact that we do not charge anything extra for the care we provide make having surgery with us a simple decision.
 You will not pay extra by having surgery with us, in fact we offer bariatric surgery in Puerto Vallarta for thousands of dollars less than other doctors offices in the USA.
 Puerto Vallarta is also much safer than Tijuana for weight loss surgery.
 There is a lot of drug violence at the Tijuana border and the insecurities of flying into San Diego and then having someone you dont really know transport you across the border in an unsecured vehicle can be dangerous.
 In Puerto Vallarta you will fly directly into the city and dont have to deal with the US border and the hourlong delays.
 Plus Puerto Vallarta is family friendly and safe.
 In Puerto Vallarta you can actually make a vacation out of your surgery and dont have to worry about the dangers of travelling to Tijuana.